Rockies vs. Mets Player Props Betting Odds

-Oddsmakers have listed player props for Pete Alonso, Elias Diaz and others when the New York Mets visit the Colorado Rockies at Coors Field on Friday at 8:40 PM ET.
+Player prop betting options for Pete Alonso, Charlie Blackmon and others are available in the New York Mets-Colorado Rockies matchup at Coors Field on Saturday, starting at 9:10 PM ET.

 Bet on this matchup or its props with DraftKings!